neeedo/neeedo-api/README.md

 | filename | Mandatory | example.jpg |

 ### Response
-Response of the action is a chunged http stream that returns the image with the correct mimetype.
+Response of the action is a chunked http stream that returns the image with the correct mimetype.
 This means you can use these url's as source in img tags for example.

 ## Delete Image